Navas dedicates Europa League to fallen Sevilla stars Reyes and Puerta | Goal.com

 Jesus Navas says Sevilla's Europa League title win is in memory of the club's former stars Jose Antonio Reyes and Antonio Puerta as the La Liga side win the competition for the sixth time against Inter in a 3-2 victory.

-The Spaniards survived falling a goal behind through an early Romelu Lukaku penalty, with Luuk de Jong's brace establishing a short-lived lead before Diego Godin's header saw the match enter the break at two goals apiece.
+The Spaniards fell a goal behind through an early Romelu Lukaku penalty, with Luuk de Jong's brace establishing a short-lived lead before Diego Godin's header saw the match enter the break at two goals apiece.

-Centre-half Diego Carlos scored the winner for Sevilla in the 74th minute as the Los Palanganas created the most opportunities despite conceding more possession to their Italian opposition.
+Centre-half Diego Carlos scored the winner for Sevilla in the 74th minute as the Liga side created the most opportunities despite conceding more possession to their Italian opposition.

 Sevilla's celebrations post-match saw the players wear shirts honouring the passing of former players Reyes and Puerta.